-The notion of representativeness of PRPs is a matter of ongoing debate [49].
+The notion of representativeness of PRPs is a matter of ongoing debate [50].
 Self-selected patient representatives often develop considerable research expertise in their own right, and this empowers them to contribute meaningfully to the research process.
-However, this can also be considered to detract from their position as representatives of the experience of lay people [28].
+However, this could also be considered to detract from their position as representatives of the experience of lay people [28].
 Ensuring that patients from all social groups have equal access to PPI is challenging, and the ability of patients at different stages of a disease to participate is likely to be variable, though they may have very different perspectives on research priorities.

 We conducted this formative evaluation of PPI towards the end of the project, but note that PPI practice adapted throughout in response to PRPs needs and feedback on specific elements, such as annual scientific meetings.
-More formal, iterative assessment of PRP satisfaction throughout the project lifecycle could support this adaptive process [28].
+More formal, iterative assessment of PRP satisfaction throughout the project lifecycle could have supported this adaptive process [28].

 Conclusions and recommendations

 There was consensus among PRPs and researchers about the positive impact of PPI on EuroTEAM.
-These findings suggest that PPI can usefully be incorporated in future projects of this kind, and that barriers and facilitators to the implementation of effective PPI in this context should be identified and addressed.
-On the basis of these findings it is possible to make the following recommendations which we hope will guide future projects:
+These findings suggest that PPI can be usefully incorporated in future projects of this kind, and that barriers and facilitators to the implementation of effective PPI in this context should be identified and addressed.
+On the basis of these findings, it is possible to make the following recommendations, which we hope will guide future projects:

 Initiatives to support communication between researchers and patients, such as glossaries and advance lay summaries of research presentations were highly valued and could usefully be incorporated and further developed in future projects.